KPop Demon Hunters: Plot

-In the present, the K-pop girl group Huntrix—comprised of Rumi, Mira, and Zoey—are the latest demon-hunting trio, trained by former hunter Celine.
-Rumi is secretly half-demon, a fact known only to her and Celine, who raised Rumi.
+In the present, the K-pop girl group Huntrix—Rumi, Mira, and Zoey—are the latest demon-hunting trio.
+Rumi is secretly half-demon, a fact known only to her and former hunter Celine, who raised Rumi.
 Disquieted by the demonic patterns gradually spreading across her skin, Rumi pushes forward the release and live performance of Huntrix's new single, "Golden", hoping it will turn the Honmoon gold and thereby erase her patterns.
 However, as they prepare for the performance, Rumi begins to lose her voice.

 In the demon world, Gwi-Ma grows enraged at his minions' failures.
-Five demons, led by former human Jinu, form a boy band called the Saja Boys to steal Huntrix's fans and weaken the Honmoon, in exchange for Gwi-Ma promising to erase Jinu's painful human memories.
+Led by Jinu, a human-turned-demon, five demons form a boy band, the Saja Boys, to steal Huntrix's fans and weaken the Honmoon, in exchange for Gwi-Ma promising to erase Jinu's painful human memories.
 Watching their debut, Huntrix quickly discover the Saja Boys' demonic nature and later attack them.
 As they fight, Jinu discovers Rumi's patterns, but helps hide them from her bandmates.
-Meeting privately, Jinu tells Rumi that feelings of shame enslave demons through voices from Gwi-Ma.
-He shares with her that 400 years prior, Gwi-Ma granted him a beautiful voice that helped his family emerge from poverty, but then condemned him to the demon world; Jinu now lives with guilt over his family's downfall.
+Meeting privately, he tells her that feelings of shame enslave demons through voices from Gwi-Ma: 400 years prior, Gwi-Ma granted him fame and recognition that helped his family escape poverty, but then condemned him to the demon world; Jinu now lives with guilt over his family's downfall.

-As the Saja Boys grow more popular, the Honmoon is weakened, allowing more demon attacks to occur.
+The Saja Boys grow more popular, weakening the Honmoon and allowing more demon attacks to occur.
 With the Idol Awards approaching, Huntrix rush to produce a new song, "Takedown", to expose the Saja Boys.
 Rumi's discomfort with the song's harsh, demon-hating lyrics strains her relationship with Mira and Zoey.
-Rumi proposes a plan to Jinu: if he helps Huntrix win the Idol Awards and strengthen the Honmoon, he could freely stay in the human world.
-Later, Rumi tells Jinu that her shame about her demon heritage weakened her voice, but talking with him healed it.
-Jinu says that he no longer hears voices, thanks to Rumi, and agrees to sabotage the Saja Boys.
-Gwi-Ma summons Jinu, reminds him of the truth that he abandoned his family for a life of wealth and comfort, then threatens to amplify the tormenting voices if he reneges on their deal.
+Rumi proposes a plan to Jinu: if he helps Huntrix win the awards and strengthen the Honmoon, he could freely stay in the human world.
+Later, she tells him her shame about her demon heritage weakened her voice, but talking with him healed it.
+Jinu says he no longer hears voices, thanks likewise to Rumi, and agrees to sabotage the Saja Boys.
+Gwi-Ma summons Jinu, reminds him he in fact abandoned his family for a life of wealth and comfort, then threatens to amplify the tormenting voices if he reneges on their deal.